orcuntuna/grimlock/README.md

 # Grimlock

-Grimlock is a relational data transformer for JavaScript.
+Grimlock is a relational data transformer for TypeScript.
 It can be used to format your data according to your collection schemas.
 Grimlock is mostly for back-end usage and provides consistency with the response data of the API.

 - [Installing](#installing)
 - [Basic Example](#basic-example)